robotautas/CORgiS-API/readme.md

-Written to communicate with particular controler (Arduino Nano).
-The board accepts command <GET_ALL;> and returns line like "V00=0;V01=0;V02=0; ...
-S01=00;PUMP=0;" with values from sensors, which have to be stored in time series database.
-Data collecting loop starts concurently, constantly writing values to databases.
-Meanwhile, simple API runs on the main routine.
-It accepts HTTP GET request with parameters, and sends a <SET_...> command to the board to change value accordingly.
-Request comes back empty due to unpredictable nature of boards stdout, TO BE CONTINUED :)
+# Summary

+This is an API server for other software to interact with a board, controlling sample preparation system for radiocarbon dating.
+Developing is still in progress.

+- It constantly streams values of all board parameters and writes them to time series database.
+Later the data will be used for live visualisation on the interface program (done).

+- It accepts single commands to change parameters on a board (done).

+- It is able to spawn sets of instructions concurently as a self managed routine (in progress).